Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 NATIVE Performance Dog Food

-If your Poodle is active in agility or hunting, she may need a higher calorie food than your average house dog.
-In this case, I recommend Native Performance Dog Food.
+Suppose your Poodle is active in agility or hunting.
+In that case, she will need higher-calorie food than your average house dog.

-If your pup is training hard, this is the best dog food for Poodles that will meet his body's nutritional needs.
 Native provides different “levels” of nutrition, from Level 1 “off-season, low activity” food to Level 4 for dogs engaging in intense activity 4-5 hours a day.

-The Best Dog Foods for Poodle: Senior Dogs
+The Best Dog Foods for Senior Poodles

 Toys and miniature poodles are known for having terrible teeth throughout their lives.
-You can help combat this with daily tooth brushing and regular veterinary care.

 Your dog's food can also play a part in keeping its mouth as healthy and pain-free as possible.

-The toy and miniature Poodle are also prone to what “old-timer” veterinarians call “Poodle disease” – or luxating patellas.
+The toy and miniature Poodle are also prone to what “old-timer” veterinarians call “Poodle disease” or luxating patellas.

-Luxating patellas (“floating kneecaps”) are common in toy and miniature poodles.
 Over a lifetime, this knee problem can cause significant cartilage degradation and early arthritis.

 Hill’s Science Diet Active Longevity Meal